radzionc/radzionkit/README.md

 - dark and light themes
 - you have complete control over the code

 You can see all the components in action at [reactkit.radzion.com](https://reactkit.radzion.com).
-There is also a [YouTube channel](https://www.youtube.com/@radzion), covering almost every piece of code in ReactKit, explaining implementation and reasoning behind it.
+There is also a [YouTube channel](https://www.youtube.com/@radzion), covering almost every piece of ReactKit, explaining implementation and reasoning behind it.

 ## How to add ReactKit to your project